tae898/on-policy-rl/README.md

 [![DOI](https://zenodo.org/badge/1002873241.svg)](https://doi.org/10.5281/zenodo.15869035)

+## 🎯 Motivation: Why Study Classical RL in the LLM Era?

+Reinforcement Learning has fundamentally changed.
+We've shifted from theory-heavy approaches to **"whatever works with massive function approximators"**.
+Modern RL for LLMs often abandons sophisticated value functions and critics in favor of simpler, more robust methods.

+**Case Study: GRPO (Group Relative Policy Optimization)**

+Recent LLM fine-tuning methods like GRPO are surprisingly simple - they look more like **vanilla REINFORCE with clever hacks** than modern RL:

+- ❌ **No critic network** (unlike Actor-Critic, A2C, PPO)
+- ❌ **No value function estimation**
+- ❌ **No bootstrapping or TD learning**
+- ❌ **No discount factor**
+- ✅ **Pure policy gradients** with group-relative advantage normalization
+- ✅ **Reward model scores** instead of environment rewards

+**The Irony**: After decades of developing sophisticated Actor-Critic methods, modern LLM training often returns to **REINFORCE-style simplicity** with domain-specific adaptations.

+### 🔄 Why Learn the Foundations?

+Understanding classical on-policy RL is crucial because:

+1. **Historical Context**: See how we evolved from pure policy gradients to complex methods and back to simplicity
+2. **Design Principles**: Understand why certain choices work (baselines, trust regions, parallel collection)
+3. **Future Adaptation**: When GRPO-style methods fail, you'll know which classical techniques to borrow
+4. **Transfer Learning**: Apply RL principles to new domains beyond LLMs

+**Bottom Line**: Modern RL is "classical algorithms + massive models + domain hacks".
+You need to understand the classical part to innovate effectively.

+---

 Educational Jupyter notebooks teaching **on-policy reinforcement learning** algorithms from fundamentals to state-of-the-art.
 Demonstrates the progressive evolution of policy gradient methods using **LunarLander-v3** for consistent comparison.

 **Modern Relevance (2025)**: On-policy RL is the standard for fine-tuning Large Language Models (LLMs).
 PPO is used in RLHF for training ChatGPT, Claude, and Gemini due to its stability advantages.